Vanderbilt Rehabilitation Center

 “The experience was very humbling.
 You’re at the mercy of the people caring for you — there’s a lot of trust involved.”
 Schieldrop says the nurses and CNAs gave her wonderfully compassionate care.
 Through her ordeal, she says she gained insight into a patient’s frustrations and their struggle with the loss of control imposed by injuries like hers.

-After a week’s recovery at Rhode Island Hospital, the Exeter woman was transferred to the Vanderbilt Rehabilitation Center at Newport Hospital, where she spent three weeks working with the physical and occupational therapists, getting stronger, and learning how to cope temporarily with having only one uninjured limb.
+After a week’s recovery at Rhode Island Hospital, the Exeter woman was transferred to the Vanderbilt Rehabilitation Center (VRC) at Newport Hospital, where she spent three weeks working with the physical and occupational therapists, getting stronger, and learning how to cope temporarily with having only one uninjured limb.

 “I cannot sing their praises enough,” Schieldrop says.
 “I felt like the only patient there.
 I didn’t ever feel like a burden.”